 My name is Lynne Strong.
 I am a sixth generation dairy farmer.
-When I started my blog eight years ago the aim was to share farming stories from Clover Hill Dairies.
+When I started my blog ten years years ago the aim was to share farming stories from Clover Hill Dairies.
 I hoped what my readers discovered was that farming today is so much more that growing food and fibre.
 By opening the door to my role in our family business I was hoping my readers would gain greater insights into the passion and commitment of the people and the places behind the land that produces our food and hands that grow it